intake/akimbo/docs/index.rst

 Awkward Pandas
 ==============

-The awkward-pandas project provides a Pandas `ExtensionArray`_ and `ExtensionDtype`_ that enable analysis of nested, non-tabular data in workflows that are already leveraging `Pandas`_ Series and DataFrames.
+The akimbo project provides a Pandas `ExtensionArray`_ and `ExtensionDtype`_ that enable analysis of nested, non-tabular data in workflows that are already leveraging `Pandas`_ Series and DataFrames.